 You might not have heard the term confirmation bias before.
 This is when you favour evidence that supports your pre-existing beliefs, ignoring evidence that contradicts them.
 It’s not a rare condition that only a few people have; in fact we all have it!
 It’s part of our human make-up.
 Confirmation bias can have a profound effect on our religious beliefs, our political affiliations and our decision making.
-Unless we recognise our own confirmation bias, and compensate for it, we’re prone to serious misjudgements.
+Unless we recognise our own confirmation bias, we may be prone to serious misjudgements.

 In his book When Prophecy Fails, the eminent social psychologist Leon Festinger explained confirmation bias as follows: